klpn/ucd/README.md

 If the underlying cause selected by the software diverges from the one recorded in the data file, the two will be printed separated by |, with the one in the file first.
-Because the pipe character does not otherwise occur in the data, you may further pipe the output into `grep '|'` to filter out diverging records.
+The pipe character does not otherwise occur in the data, and you may pipe the output further into `divprop.awk` to calculate the proportion of diverging records.